blaze/blaze/docs/source/rosetta.rst

    import numpy as np
    import pandas as pd
-   from blaze import Data, by, join
+   from blaze import Data, by, join, merge

    # construct a DataFrame
    df = pd.DataFrame({